jphaugla/datastax-bank-techday/streaming/README.md

 # datstax-bank-techday

+This demo simulates a bank looking for customers having transactions after having a change in their customer information such as an email change, phone number change, or and address change.
+For simplicity, this demo outputs as soon as a customer with an address change has transactions.
+In a real-world use case, a threshold of transactions based on dollar amount and volume would be needed.

-The purpose of this demo is to demonstrate a Kafka/Spark/Scala structured streaming example.
-This has scala programs to create customer, account, and transaction load as well as a spark streaming job to join these streams, handle alerting, and write streaming data to DSE.
+The purpose of this demo is to demonstrate a Kafka/Spark/Scala structured streaming.
+This has a scala producer program to write transactions to a kafka topic.
+Additionaly, a consumer spark structured streaming job reads a stream from the kafka topic, joins the stream to a cassandra table and writes the results to a cassandra table.

 In order to run this demo, It is assumed that you have the following installed and available on your local system.